Goodbye, Columbus: The novella

 The title story of the collection, Goodbye, Columbus, is an irreverent look at the life of middle-class Jewish Americans, satirizing, according to one reviewer, their "complacency, parochialism, and materialism."
 It was controversial with reviewers, who were highly polarized in their judgments.

 The story is told by the narrator, Neil Klugman, who is working in a low-paying position in the Newark Public Library.
 He lives with his Aunt Gladys and Uncle Max in a working-class neighborhood of Newark, New Jersey.
 One summer, Neil meets and falls for Brenda Patimkin, a student at Radcliffe College who is from a wealthy family living in the affluent suburb of Short Hills.
-Neil persuades Brenda to get a diaphragm which her mother discovers.
+Neil persuades Brenda to get a diaphragm, which her mother discovers.

-The title “Goodbye, Columbus” is a quote from a song that was sung by the departing seniors, including Brenda's brother, Ron, at their graduation from Ohio State University at Columbus.
-Ron dearly enjoys listening to a record of the song that evokes his years as a varsity athlete on a campus where sports are big.

 The novella was adapted into a film of the same name in 1969.

 Short stories

 "The Conversion of the Jews"

 This short story, which first appeared in The Paris Review (issue 18, Spring 1958) — deals with the themes of questioning religion and being violent to one another because of it.

 Ozzie Freedman, a Jewish-American boy about thirteen years old, confronts his Hebrew school teacher, Rabbi Binder, with challenging questions: especially, whether it is possible that God gave the Virgin Mary a child without having intercourse.
 Rabbi Binder interprets Ozzie's question about the virgin birth as impertinent, though Ozzie sincerely wishes to better understand God and his faith.
 When Ozzie continues to ask challenging questions, Binder slaps him on the face, accidentally bloodying Ozzie's nose.
 Ozzie calls Binder a bastard and, without thinking, runs to the roof of the synagogue.
 Once there, Ozzie threatens to jump.

 The rabbi and pupils go out to watch Ozzie from the pavement and try to convince him not to leap.
 Ozzie's mother arrives.
 Ozzie threatens to jump unless they all bow on their knees in the Christian tradition and admit that God can make a virgin birth, and furthermore, that they believe in Jesus Christ; he then admonishes all those present that they should never "hit anyone about God".
 He finally ends by jumping off the roof onto a glowing yellow net held by firemen.